State Line City, Indiana: History

 The town's post office was established in July 1857, with Robert Casement as the first postmaster, and continues to operate today from a newer building on Woodard Street.
 Grain elevators were erected in the fall of 1857, but fires in September 1900, December 1932 and June 1984 each completely destroyed the structures, which were subsequently rebuilt.
 State Line's grain elevators are currently operated by Archer Daniels Midland of Decatur, Illinois, and see considerable activity during harvest time.
 The town's other large business is a fertilizer and agricultural sales facility northeast of town, built in 1975 and currently operated by Westland Co-Op.

 Other establishments in State Line include the Kent Township Fire Department, formed in 1978, which took over local fire protection responsibilities from the West Lebanon Fire Department; in 2000, however, the department merged back with West Lebanon, which now maintains the State Line fire station.
 The KTFD sponsored for a number of years an annual town festival called the State Line Fun Days, but this is no longer held.

 As of 2007, State Line has one active church: the State Line Christian Church, built in 1868.
 Rev. Gerald Burt has been the pastor there since 1972.
-The Church of the Nazarene (built around 1860 as a Presbyterian church and purchased for use as a Nazarene church in 1929) and the Methodist Church (built in 1863-4) were both disbanded due to low attendance in the 1990s and have since been turned into homes.
+The Church of the Nazarene (built around 1860 as a Presbyterian church and purchased for use as a Nazarene church in 1929) and the Methodist Church (built in 1863–4) were both disbanded due to low attendance in the 1990s and have since been turned into homes.
 Rev. Jim Kessler was the last pastor at the Nazarene church.

 Geography

 State Line City is located in the southwestern part of the county in open farm land along the border with Illinois, five miles northeast of the city of Danville, Illinois.

 According to the 2010 census, State Line City has a total area of 0.14 sqmi, all land.

 The Norfolk Southern Railway runs southwest through town.
-For many years the famous Wabash Cannonball ran on the line (then owned by the Wabash Railway), passing through town twice a day on its route from St. Louis to Detroit and back.
+For many years the famous Wabash Cannon Ball ran on the line (then owned by the Wabash Railway), passing through town twice a day on its route from St. Louis to Detroit and back.
 The Wabash Railway merged in the mid-1960s with the Norfolk and Western Railway, which in turn merged with Southern Railway in the 1980s to become Norfolk Southern, officially bringing an end to the Wabash name.

 The section of the community west of the state line is Illiana.